ivre/ivre/web/static/doc/_sources/install/fast-install-and-first-run.rst.txt

 Some remarks
 ------------

-There is no tool (for now) to automatically import scan results to the database.
+There is no tool (for now) to automatically import scan results into the database.
 It is your job to do so, according to your settings.

-If you run very large scans (particularly against random hosts on the Internet), do NOT use the default ``--output=XML`` option.
-Rather, go for the ``--output=XMLFork``.
-This will fork one nmap process per IP to scan, and is (sadly) much more reliable.
+If you run very large scans (particularly against random hosts on the Internet), running a single Nmap process is rarely the best choice.
+Split the target into chunks and run several Nmap processes in parallel; ``ivre scan2db`` will happily ingest the resulting XML files, and Masscan / Zgrab2 output too.

-Another way to run scans efficiently is to use an `agent <AGENT.md>`__ and the ``ivre runscansagent`` command.